 The six months leading up to me leaving were a rough patch and they were both there with love and support for pretty much anything.
 I remember texting them one morning with something along the lines of “I think I should just buy a one-way ticket to Portugal and figure it out from there,” and they both responded with words of encouragement and a daunting “why not?”

 My parents were also super chill and excited about the idea of me doing it, so once I had the stamp of parent approval I was committed to it!

-I bought a one way ticket to Lisbon, Portugal, which was the start of my trip.
-I used a Eurail pass for my travels which was a wonderful process.
+I bought a one-way ticket to Lisbon, Portugal, which was the start of my trip.
+I used a Eurail pass for my backpacking trip which was a wonderful process.
 My itinerary while using the train pass was Lisbon > Madrid > Barcelona > Paris > Brussels > Amsterdam > London > Ireland.

 I think it was while visiting the Basilica de la Sagrada Familia in Barcelona.
 I'm not really a religious person, but I remember walking into that church and just bursting into tears.

-What advice would you give to another 20-something who wants to go backpacking but isn't sure of themselves?
+What advice would you give to another 20-something who wants to go on a backpacking trip, but isn't sure of themselves?